h-b/clime/README.md

 ### Basics

 If you use `clime::receive_message` directly, you have to care about a message handler thread yourself.
+Usually you will only make use of `clime::receive_message` in the main thread, for example the UI thread.
 Instead, you can use `message_manager::add_handler` to register your own callback function for a certain message type.
 For example

 ```cpp
 my_message_manager.add_handler<my_message>([&](const my_message& msg)